 Jerome left Ithaca College during the Fall 2015 semester to work alongside Ali.
 In the film, Jerome plays 16-year-old Kevin, a friend of the protagonist, an African-American man who discovers his sexuality as he grows up.
 The film is based on the play “In Moonlight Black Boys Look Blue” by Tarell Alvin McCraney.

-The film has previously been nominated for several awards, including the 2017 Screen Actor’s Guild for Outstanding Performance by a Cast in a Motion Picture, and was featured in the Toronto International Film Festival.
-It won six awards from the 2017 African-American Film Critics Association and is currently a contender for several Academy Awards.
+The film has previously been nominated for several awards, including Outstanding Performance by a Cast in a Motion Picture at the 2017 Screen Actors Guild Awards, and was featured at the Toronto International Film Festival.
+It won six awards from the 2017 African-American Film Critics Association and is currently nominated for eight Academy Awards.

 Jerome previously spoke with The Ithacan about his experiences on the set of “Moonlight,” his passion for entertaining and the theater department at Ithaca College.